Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 \subsubsection{Predictive analytics}

 The predictive performance of the models was evaluated using the experimental dataset described in \Cref{system_description}.
-The dataset shows an imbalanced distribution of impact energies, characterised by a higher concentration of samples at lower energy levels and fewer at higher levels.
-It is important to acknowledge that this uneven distribution can result in models that are better trained and more accurate in the low-energy range, but less reliable at high energies.
+The dataset shows an imbalanced distribution of impact energies, with a higher concentration of samples at lower energy levels and a lower concentration at higher levels.
+This distribution reflects operational realities in structural health monitoring, where low-energy impacts are more frequent.
+Consequently, the models are likely to be better trained and more accurate within the low-energy range that dominates real-world applications, while their reliability at higher energies may be reduced due to limited data availability.
 As a result, average accuracy metrics may be slightly overestimated, as model performance in the majority (low-energy) region dominates the overall evaluation.
-However, this effect occurs similarly across all models and therefore does not affect the relative performance trends discussed below.
+Nonetheless, this limitation is inherent in the nature of available data in real-world monitoring and affects all models similarly, thereby preserving the validity of the comparative analysis presented below.

 The comparative results are summarised in \Cref{fig:input_space_validation_coupon}, which visualises both residual patterns and prediction behaviour across input space configurations.
-CNN (Model 4) processes each measurement through multiple overlapping sliding windows, resulting in several predictions per sample.
-Accordingly, whiskers depict the full range of predictions across these windows and provide a measure of uncertainty, while red markers indicate the median predicted energy at each true energy level.
-Residuals for the CNN were computed using these median predictions, representing the central estimate across all window outputs for each impact test sample.
+CNN (Model 4) processes each measurement using multiple overlapping sliding windows, yielding several predictions per sample.
+Accordingly, whiskers show the full range of predictions across these windows and indicate uncertainty, while red markers show the median predicted energy for each true energy level.
+Residuals for the CNN were computed from these median predictions, which represent the central estimate across all window outputs for each impact test sample.
 In contrast, FCNN models (Models 1--3) produce a single prediction per sample, and therefore, no whiskers are shown.
 The bar plot in the same figure highlights the uneven distribution of impact energies.